What Is a 360 Review in the Workplace?

 You Can Obtain Feedback for Performance Improvement Using 360 Reviews

-The 360 review is a professional feedback opportunity that enables a group of coworkers to provide feedback about a fellow employee’s performance.
-The feedback was traditionally asked for by the manager to whom the employee reported.
+The 360 review is a professional feedback opportunity that enables a group of coworkers and managers to provide feedback about a fellow employee’s performance.
+The feedback was traditionally solicited by the manager to whom the employee reported.
+The manager then collated and shared the 360-degree review information with the employee.

 Increasingly common in today's organizations, however, the 360 feedback comes directly from fellow employees to the employee whose work is under review.
-Commonly, an online instrument is selected for employees to interact with in providing the performance feedback.
-This instrument provides the advantage of collating the feedback for dissemination and employee understanding.
+Commonly, an online instrument is selected for employees to interact with when providing performance feedback.
+This instrument provides the advantage of collating the feedback for dissemination and thus, enhances the employee's understanding of the feedback.

 Coworkers who participate in the 360 reviews usually include the employee's manager, several peer staff members, reporting staff members, and functional managers from the organization with whom the employee works regularly.

 Hence, the name of the feedback opportunity comes from the fact that performance feedback is solicited from all directions in the organization.
-The objective of the feedback is to give the employee the opportunity to understand how their work is viewed in the total organization.
+The objective of the feedback is to give the employee the opportunity to understand how their work is viewed in the total organization by coworkers in any position.

-The manager may seek additional informal, often verbal, feedback from other employees, especially managers, about the employee's performance, but it's not part of the formal 360 review system.
+In a performance appraisal situation, the manager may seek additional informal, often verbal, feedback from other employees, especially managers, about the employee's performance.
+But, it's not part of a formal 360-degree review system.

 In contrast, the 360 review focuses more directly on the skills and contributions that an employee makes.
 The goal of the feedback is to provide a balanced view to an employee of how others view his or her work contribution and performance, in areas such as leadership, teamwork, interpersonal communication and interaction, management, contribution, work habits, accountability, vision, and more, depending on the employee's job.